 Both historical fiction and creative nonfiction that covers historical events or eras serve to illuminate real events from the past in a compelling and dramatic way.
 But each has a different relationship with factual accuracy.

-Source: Ask the Writer: What's the difference between historical fiction and creative nonfiction?
+Source: Ask the Writer: Can you explain the difference between historical fiction and creative nonfiction?

 Learn More